- Digital phenotyping

 Technology (and technical enablers) are what make digital therapeutics and wellbeing products both feasible and unique.
-By increasing functionality, these ‘hidden heroes’ make support easier to deliver while protecting people’s private data and ensuring its ethical use.
+By increasing functionality, these "hidden heroes" make support easier to deliver while protecting people’s private data and ensuring its ethical use.

 Our investigations into this area have culminated in agile methods to preserve user privacy, systems and applications to build treatment plans and methods to validate active and passive data captured on smartphones.

-- Intervention Delivery and Personalisation
+- Intervention Delivery and Personalization

 In our quest to create breakthrough interventions, we’ve learned that delivering the right intervention at the right time, in the right dosage are key to quality care.
 Mental health support (and the delivery of care) must adapt to users’ personal characteristics and unique circumstances.